 Start with brief couple sentences about each species trajectories separately.

-Across all ecoregion subsections where subalpine fir and Engelmann spruce co-occur, we found that 38.4% of the species’ shared distribution falls in the persistence/resilience category (Figure 1), with positive population trajectories for both species.
+Across all ecoregion subsections where subalpine fir and Engelmann spruce co-occur, we found that 38.4% of the species’ shared areal? distribution falls in the persistence/resilience category (Figure 1), with positive population trajectories for both species.
 Structural change, characterized by significant turnover among one or both species, comprised 13.0% of the shared distribution.
 In 38.6% of the shared distribution, population trajectories were mismatched between the two species such that one was in decline while the other was not, forming the compositional change category.
 Both species were in decline across 10.1% of the shared distribution, indicating possible replacement.

 We found notable differences in estimated population trajectories between regions and mountain ranges (Figure 2).
 Along the Cascade Mountains in Oregon and Washington, almost all subalpine fir-Engelmann spruce forests fell in the compositional change category.
 This is in contrast to the northern Rocky Mountains in northern Idaho and northwestern Montana, which formed the largest contiguous block of estimated persistence/resilience.
 The central Idaho mountains, which have experienced significant large-scale wildfire events and insect/disease outbreaks between inventory periods, were characterized by a mixture of structural change and compositional change.
 The largest estimated areas of decline were found in southern Colorado and northern New Mexico.